chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Conventions and Definitions

-Legacy DNS Forwarder - An apparent DNS resolver, known to the client only by a non-public IP address, that forwards the clients queries to an upstream resolver, and has not been updated with any knowledge of DDR.
+Legacy DNS Forwarder - An apparent DNS resolver, known to the client only by a non-public IP address, that forwards the client's queries to an upstream resolver, and has not been updated with any knowledge of DDR.

-Cross-Forwarder Upgrade - Establishment of a direct, encrypted connection between the client and the resolver to which the Legacy DNS Forwarder is forwarding DNS queries.
+Cross-Forwarder Upgrade - Establishment of a direct, encrypted connection between the client and the upstream resolver.

 # Introduction